 A diagnosis of LPR is achieved with a combination of detailed history, physical examination and occasionally some tests.
 Procedures that may be performed to diagnose this condition include:

-The treatment of LPR is essentially similar to the treatment of gastrointestinal reflux disease (GERD).
+The treatment of LPR is essentially similar to the treatment of gastrointestinal reflux disease (GERD) or chronic acid reflux.
 It consists of lifestyle modifications, dietary modifications, anti-acid medication, and rarely surgery.